Iamaskidbeceauseiwillllearn/Boronide-Obfuscator-Source/README.md

 # MS-Boronide-Obfuscator-Source
-This is a full source lua obfuscator | Not working for fivem
+This is a full source obfuscator for lua files | Not working for fivem